Barbara Noble

-Barbara Noble (1907–2001) was an English publisher and novelist.
+Barbara Noble (1 January 1907 – 8 February 2001) was an English publisher and author.
 She wrote 6 novels of her own, and as head of the London office of Doubleday was instrumental in the publication of thousands of others.

 Life

-Barbara Noble was born in 1907 in North London.
-In 1914 the family moved to Brighton, where she was taught at home by her mother.
+Barbara Noble was born on 1 January 1907 in North London.
+In 1914, the family moved to Brighton, where she was taught at home by her mother.
 She grew up wanting to be a writer but her first novel, The Years that Take the Best Away was rejected by 13 publishers.
 It was finally published by Heinemann when she was 22 and was a great critical success.
 Her second novel, The Wave Breaks came out in 1932 and she moved to London.

-After attending secretarial college she joined 20th Century Fox.
+After attending secretarial college, she joined 20th Century Fox.
 Her first role was as a typist, but she quickly became a script reader.
 In 1935 she published her third novel, Down by the Salley Gardens, the story of Adrian Dishart, a young man who falls in love with Mrs Holden, a woman fifteen years his senior.
 One review at the time of release said "the quietness with which the tale moves is curiously compelling.
 One seems to be involved in the relations of these people to each other without the usual reader's excitement or distaste...
 Tiresome, true, real people!
 I don't want to see them again, but that may be a tribute to their reality and Miss Noble's art."